Values and Types

 Note

-In Haskell, everything from simple values like True
+In Haskell, everything from simple values like True to complex programs have a unique type.

 Tip